 Bachelor and Master projects

-We continuously have opportunities for bachelor and master projects in our different institutions, which we typically directly discuss with candidates.
+We continually have opportunities for Bachelor and Master projects in our different institutions, which we typically discuss directly with candidates.
 Please choose the person you would like to work with and make direct contact by email.

 PhD projects